lukmanaj/mind-palace/_posts/2023-02-21-practising-concepts-learnt-so-far-in-arewads.md

 List comprehension The list comprehension statement, arr = [x for x in range(1,6,2)], goes through each element in the sequence range(1,6,2), and includes it in a list.
 Since it has been established that range(1,6,2) is 1,3,5 then arr ia [1,3,5].

 Mutation: This is a concept that is hard for most Python beginners like me to grasp. arr1 = arr does not make a copy of arr and put it in arr1, rather it gives an additional name, arr1 to the object named arr.
 This implies that the list [1,3,5] now has two names, arr and arr1.
 This is how assignment works in Python.
 So any change done to arr1 will reflect in arr and vice versa.
-Hence arr1.append(10) will add ten to the same list object referenced by both arr and arr1
+Hence arr1.append(10) will add ten to the same list object referenced by both arr and arr1.

+Unpacking: The final ingredient is the unpacking operator- asterisk (*). *arr, is returned and this is what we need to define.
+Unpacking means separating the items of an iterable, in this case the elements of the list arr.
+The question is then, what happens to the separated elements?
+If only *arr is run, an error is raised as the separated elements need to go into something eg list, tuple etc. So *arr will not work but [*arr] will work as the elements will be unpacked into a list.
+The code surrounding the operator determines where the output will be unpacked into.
+In our case, *arr, is given and the syntax for a tuple is an item followed by a comma.
+Therefore a tuple will be returned.

+In conclusion, the answer is C for all the reasons above.

+> Everyday I learn something new in my Data Science journey with Arewa Data Science Fellowship.
+It is a pleasure to be a part of this.